Trustee – Foothold – The Institution of Engineering and Technology Benevolent Fund

 Then, if engineers and their families experience life events and moments of transition such as getting sick, experiencing bereavement, redundancy or relationship breakdown (all common triggers for poverty) not only can they offer practical assistance with finances or legal matters, they have also increased their likelihood of coping.

-As a member of the Board of Trustees and Audit and Risk Committee, the Trustee will have the expertise to ensure the strategic oversight of the charity’s finances and to support appropriate decisions and good governance by the Board.
+As a member of the Board of Trustees, the Trustee will have the expertise to ensure the strategic oversight of the charity’s governance and to support appropriate decisions and good governance by the Board.
 This includes:

 The main responsibilities of all Trustees are:

-- To ensure that Foothold always complies with its governing document, charity law, company law and any other relevant legislation or regulations;
+• To ensure that Foothold always complies with its governing document, charity law, company and any other relevant issues of legislation or regulations;

-- To develop strategy and provide strategic leadership, setting overall policy, defining goals and setting targets, as well as evaluating performance against agreed targets;
+• To develop strategy and provide leadership, setting overall policy, defining goals and setting targets, as well as evaluating performance against agreed targets;

 Knowledge and experience